amyhupe/amyhupe.co.uk/src/articles/2019-09-19-10-more-blog-posts-update.md

 I wanted to run the experiment for 3 months, which means we’re pretty much at the halfway mark now.
 Here’s how it’s going so far.

-## 21 pairs, 3 blog posts and counting
+## 21 pairs, 5 blog posts and counting

 So far, from my observations, 21 blogging pairs have formed as part of the initiative.

-3 blog posts have been published, with more underway.
+5 blog posts have been published, with more underway.

-The first and third were authored by [Edafe Onerhime](https://twitter.com/ekoner), one of my own blogging partners, who has written 2 posts on data strategy, explaining:
+The first and fourth were authored by [Edafe Onerhime](https://twitter.com/ekoner), one of my own blogging partners, who has written 2 posts on data strategy, explaining:

 - [Why your business needs a data strategy and how to get started](https://www.linkedin.com/pulse/why-your-business-needs-data-strategy-how-get-started-edafe-onerhime/)
 - [Why data strategy fails and how to get it right](https://www.linkedin.com/pulse/why-data-strategy-fails-how-you-can-get-right-edafe-onerhime/)